-- Follow BLS or ALS and airway algorithms as indicated based on current AHA Guidelines. - Obtain chief complaint (OPQRST, see Abdominal Pain), SAMPLE history, and vital signs per patient condition.
-SAMPLE: Signs and Symptoms, Allergies, Medications, Past medical history, Last oral intake, Events leading up to present illness or injury. - Utilize cardiac monitor or other monitoring device {pulse oximeter, etc.} as appropriate. - {IN} medication administration must be via {Mucosal Atomizer Device (MAD)}. - Start IV of Normal Saline (NS) or Saline Lock (SL) as appropriate. - IVs: - A Shock: run wide-open using macro-drip or blood tubing.
-Decrease fluid rate if systolic blood pressure (SBP) >100. - P IV NS, 20 ml/kg using macro-drip tubing.
-Titrate to maintain adequate perfusion. - Medical emergencies, head trauma, cardiac problems with stable BP: Use TKO rate. - IV medication administration: Slow IV = over 2 minutes, unless otherwise specified. - Any medication given IV can also be given intraosseous {IO}. - {IV pump} - Use of IO devices for both Adults and Peds is limited to patients who are unresponsive or hemodynamically unstable, and only when less invasive means are not available or are ineffective
+- Follow BLS or ALS and airway algorithms as indicated based on current AHA Guidelines. - Obtain chief complaint (OPQRST, see Abdominal Pain), SAMPLE history, and vital signs per patient condition. - SAMPLE: Signs and Symptoms, Allergies, Medications, Past medical history, Last oral intake, Events leading up to present illness or injury. - Utilize cardiac monitor or other monitoring device {pulse oximeter, etc.} as appropriate. - {IN} medication administration must be via {Mucosal Atomizer Device (MAD)}. - Start IV of Normal Saline (NS) or Saline Lock (SL) as appropriate. - IVs: Follow shock protocol on page 20. - A Shock (not related to penetrating trauma): run wide-open using macro-drip or blood tubing.
+Decrease fluid rate if systolic blood pressure (SBP) >100.

-(e.g., Glucagon IM, Narcan IN, and Versed IN).

-- Existing central venous catheters, dialysis catheters, fistulas, or grafts may be utilized for infusion of IV fluids and medication if the patient is hemodynamically unstable.
+- P IV NS, 20 ml/kg using macro-drip tubing.
+Titrate to maintain adequate perfusion. - o Medical emergencies, head trauma, cardiac problems with stable BP: Use TKO rate. - o IV medication administration: Slow IV = over 2 minutes, unless otherwise specified. - o Any medication given IV can also be given intraosseous {IO}. - {IV pump} IV pump is an option of the department and its Medical Director. - Use of IO devices for both Adults and Peds is limited to patients who are unresponsive or hemodynamically unstable, and only when less invasive means are not available or are ineffective (e.g., Glucagon IM, {Narcan IN, and Versed IN}). - Existing central venous catheters, dialysis catheters, fistulas, or grafts may be utilized for infusion of IV fluids and medication if the patient is hemodynamically unstable.
 These may also be used when the patient is deteriorating rapidly. - If a patient with an existing IV pump experiences an allergic reaction, call the MCP for an order to discontinue the pump.
-Otherwise, the IV pump must be maintained.
-Exception: hypoglycemic diabetic patient with an insulin pump (see "Maintenance of Existing Medication Pumps" section for details.) - Bring medications or a list of the medications with the patient to the hospital; include the dose and frequency administered. - For treatment of hypoglycemia: - A D10: 250 ml, (250 ml = 25 grams of dextrose and 500 ml = 50 grams of dextrose). - P D10: 5 ml/kg to a max dose of 250 ml. - P For newborn, D10 2 ml/kg if BS < 40.
+Otherwise, the IV pump must be maintained. - Bring medications or a list of the medications with the patient to the hospital; include the dose and frequency administered. - For treatment of hypoglycemia: - A D10: 250 ml, (250 ml = 25 grams of dextrose) and 500 ml = 50 grams of dextrose). - P D10: 5 ml/kg to a max dose of 250 ml. - P For newborn, D10 2 ml/kg if BS < 40.